ezhilarasik57-design/student-feedback-tracking-system/README.md

-🎓 Student Feedback Tracking System – C Program
+🎓 Student Feedback Tracking System

 📌 Objective
 To develop a Linked List-based Student Feedback Tracking System that manages and organizes student feedback data efficiently for a college or university.